clchiou/garage/py/ops/docs/data-model.md

                 # an URI.
                 "unit-file": "path/to/unit-file",

-                # Optional: Location of signature, either path or URI.
+                # Optional: Checksum of the unit file.
-                "signature": "path/to/unit-file.asc",
+                "checksum": "sha512-XXX",

                 # Optional: Instances of a templated unit, which could
                 # be either as an array or as the number of instances.